 Babson qualifies for National 7s Championship

-The 2015 NSCRO 7s National Championship was a fantastic success.
-It was held in conjunction with the CRC 7s at PPL Park as part of the festival of collegiate rugby that over 20,000 rugby enthusiasts attended.
+The 2016 NSCRO 7s National Championship was a fantastic success.
+It was held in conjunction with the CRC 7s at Talen Energy Stadium (formerly PPL Park) as part of the festival of collegiate rugby that over 20,000 rugby enthusiasts attended.

-Planning for the 2016 NSCRO 7s is underway.
-The National Championship will on June 4-5 in conjunction with the CRC 7s at Talen Energy (formerly PPL) Park in Philadelphia.
-There are 8 Qualifier 7s tournaments leading to the 2016 National Small College Rugby 7s Championship.
+Planning for the 2017 NSCRO 7s Championship is underway.
+The National Championship will be on June 3-4 n conjunction with the CRC 7s at Talen Energy (formerly PPL) Park in Philadelphia.
+There are 8 Qualifier 7s tournaments leading to the 2017 National Small College Rugby 7s Championship.

 NSCRO prefers that 8 or more NSCRO teams enter the Qualifier Bracket with 6 teams being the minimum requirement in order for the winner to qualify for the NSCRO National 7s Championship.